geo-smart/geo-smart.github.io/README.md

 When you have made changes to files outside the `docs` folder, to see those changes reflected on the actual site (in the `docs` folder) you must run `production.js`.
 Open a cmd prompt to the `build` directory and type `node production.js`.
 This should update the contents of `docs` to mirror the site files outside of `docs`, except minified.
 The easiest and safest way to do this would be to just delete all the contents of the docs folder before you build.

-Make sure you *DO NOT* run `production.js` from any directory other than the `build` directory!
-The script works relative to project structure and will be thrown off if run from the root directory.
+Make sure you *DO NOT* run `production.js` from any directory other than the `build` or root directory!
+The script works relative to project structure and will maybe be thrown off if run from a different directory.

 Note that `production.js` may need to be modified if you change the structure of the site, add files, or remove files.
 The exception to this is if you add files to the `assets` folder, as all of the contents of this folder are automatically copied to `docs`.
 The build script will automatically minify and copy all the `html` and `js` files it knows about to the  `docs` folder.
 The ONLY changes you should have to do manually would be to add the path names of any new files you add (.html or .js) to the list called `files` in `production.js`, or to remove their paths if you remove them from the site (make sure to remove them from `docs` too, which can be most simply acheived by deleting all contents on site build).